 On top of these things, remember that you are in the business of helping people.
 The reason people buy your product is because it solves their problem.
 The more you can get in the mindset of helping others, the better your company will do.

-Now, let's look at some of the companies that were successfully bootstrapped.
+Now, let's look at some of the startups that were successfully bootstrapped.

 Zoho takes its love for small businesses to next level with its smart software offering.
 The company enjoys a worldwide user base of 15 million and has over 33 products that help you achieve your sales & marketing, support, finance and recruitment needs with a deep focus on business.